disbr007/planet_tools/readme.md

 ### Configuration file
-A number of settings, included database and AWS credentials are set through the use of a config file at: `config/config.json`.
+A number of settings, included database and AWS credentials are set through the use of a configuration file at: `config/config.json`.
 See `config/config_example.json` for an example.

 ## Usage